PascalVault/Lazarus_Unpacker/README.md

 - encrypted archives
 - RAR files that use method different than "store"
 - ARJ that use method different than "store"
-- LZH that use method different than "store" and "lh1"

 ## Usage ###
     use PV_Unpacker;